Exercising in Hot Weather

 Top tips for exercising outdoors in hot weather

-- Keep hydrated - drink at least 2 cups of water before you begin your exercise.
-In extreme heat isotonic drinks (if you can drink them) are a very good way of replacing salts lost through sweating.
+• Keep hydrated - drink at least 2 cups of water before you begin your exercise.
+Isotonic drinks (if you can drink them) are a very good way of replacing salts lost through sweating in extreme heat.
+My go-to isotonic drink after I have been running is coconut water—this really is a great natural product!

 Signs of Heat Exhaustion